 The hydraulic reservoir is behind the door on the left side of the turntable.

 ☐ Fluid Level

 Check the hydraulic reservoir fluid level with the aerial platform stowed on a level surface.
-The fluid level must be between the full and add marks as viewed on the reservoir panel (refer to Figure 6.11).
+The fluid level must be between the full and add marks as viewed on the sight glass (refer to Figure 6.9).